 3D printing is the process of producing a physical three dimensional solid model from a digital file.
 Whether you are immersed in architecture, product design, industrial design, jewellery design, needing to print a custom part or just want to get creative; 3D printing is a great way to rapidly prototype or manufacture objects.

-3D Objects; where unsuitable to fabricate by means of laser cutting such as models that are complex, detailed, organic in form and have curved surfaces or component based parts, are ideal for 3D printing.
-It is Also a great way to produce awesome models without having to do the manual work yourself!
+Models that are complex, detailed, organic in form and have curved surfaces or component based parts that would not be suitable for laser cutting are ideal for 3D printing.
+It is also a time efficient way to produce physical models by avoiding having to do the fabrication manually by hand.

-Our 3D printing service allows for large prints with a maximum build volume of 300mm (L) by 300mm (W) x 450mm (H).
+Our 3D printing service allows for large prints with a maximum build volume of 300mm (L) by 250mm (W) x 340mm (H).

 If you’ve got a project in mind or your just curious about how you can get creative using our 3D printing services feel free to get in touch.